kotireddy-g/ProductMapping/replit.md

 ## Architecture Notes
 - Uses Create React App (CRA) - no custom webpack configuration
-- Mock data is used throughout (no backend/API integration)
+- Synthetic data is used throughout (no backend/API integration)
 - State management is handled via React hooks (no Redux)
 - Tailwind CSS with PostCSS for styling
 - D3 used for chord diagram and circuit flow animations
 - Recharts for sparkline KPI visualizations
+- Three-screen navigation managed via App.js state